atbaker/anti-voicemail-legacy/README.md

 ## To-do

+- QR Code Import
 - Refactor onboarding
-- Investigate using TwiML <Message> vs. REST API message
 - Maybe use forms even though we're accepting data from Twilio
+- Integrate QR code into setup workflow
 - Put a Gather in before non-mobile numbers are allowed to leave a voicemail
 - Write tests
-- QR code SQLite dump
 - Maybe restructure views.py
 - Nicer template for listening to voicemail